irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 Shape: (7, 10, 3)
 Max Dimension: 2

-Similarly, the data can be read from a TNTP format using the :func:`read_tntp` function.
+Similarly, the data can be loaded from a TNTP format using the :func:`read_tntp` function.

 Incidence matrices
 ------------------
-The data can be directly read from incidence matrices :math:`\textbf{B}_1` and :math:`\textbf{B}_2`.
+The data can be directly loaded from incidence matrices :math:`\textbf{B}_1` and :math:`\textbf{B}_2`.
 The triangles (2-simplices) are extracted from the :math:`\textbf{B}_2` matrix.